Kitty-Palace/TampermonkeyTemplate/README.md

 <details>
 <summary>Method 1 (Functional)</summary>

-This method doesn't auto update what gets loaded, when you refresh the page where the scripts run (`@match`)
+This method doesn't auto-update what gets loaded when you refresh the page where the scripts run (`@match`).

 ## How to Use